OSSII/OXOOL/ossii/src/development-tools/module-template/README.md

 ##### __Test during development:__

-Please use 'maek run' to enable the test environment.
+Please use 'make run' to enable the test environment.

 Then in the project directory, modify and compile the code, To view the results locally, you can enter the command: